Aiven-Open/klaw/coral/docs/development-with-local-klaw.md

 6. Install and run Docker: [Get Docker](https://docs.docker.com/get-docker/)
 7. Go to directory [`coral/proxy`](../../coral/proxy)
 8. Run `pnpm install` if you haven't already
-9. Run `pnpm setup` to build and deploy your docker container for:
+9. Run `pnpm run setup` to build and deploy your docker container for:
     - Klaw core: the main API Coral interacts with
     - Klaw cluster api: the API interacting with the Kafka clusters managed by Klaw
     - Kafka, zoo-keeper, schema-registry: a basic Kafka setup